-- 1. If choosing ROW services, persons may select any ROW services and provider(s) based upon freedom of choice; - 2.
-All Shared Living service beneficiaries are required to have an individualized back-up staffing plan and an individualized emergency evacuation plan which are to be submitted with their POC; - 3.
+- 1. If choosing ROW services, persons may select any ROW services and provider(s) based upon FOC; - 2.
+All Shared Living service beneficiaries are required to have an individualized backup staffing plan and an individualized emergency evacuation plan which are to be submitted with their POC; - 3.
 Family members who provide Shared Living services must meet the same standards as unrelated provider agency staff; and - 4.
 Shared Living service providers are responsible for providing 24-hour staff member availability along with other identified responsibilities as indicated in each beneficiary's individualized POC.
-This includes responsibility for each beneficiary's routine daily schedule, for ensuring the health and welfare of each beneficiary while in his or her place of residence and in the community, and for any other waiver services provided by the Shared Living services provider.
+This includes responsibility for each beneficiary's routine daily schedule, for ensuring the health and welfare of each beneficiary while in their place of residence and in the community, and for any other waiver services provided by the Shared Living services provider.